adnan0819/6998.004/README.md

 # How to run:

-Assuming you are in a Mac and have the prerequisites (Python 2.7, websocketd) installed the steps are as follows:
+Assuming you are susing a Mac (or any UNIX based terminal) and have the prerequisites (Python 2.7, websocketd) installed the steps are as follows:

 1. Download this directory to your computer
 2. In the terminal, change to the directory to the directory where the files have been downloaded.